-Provide details about clothes to be made (fit, style, features, etc).
+Provide details about clothes to be made (fit, style, features and so on).

 Your custom clothes will be ready in 2 weeks or less.
 (FREE Laundry).
 T&C’s apply.

 *Prices stated are for simple designs.
-Apart from Agbada, extra charge for designs requiring extra work like embroidery.
+Apart from Agbada, there’s an extra charge for designs requiring extra work like embroidery.

 *Kid size is determined by the size and not age because some kids have adult size bodies which would require the same amount of fabric as an adult.